A Guide to Cretan Food

 liberally with mint, of course, and, if you’re lucky, made extra tasty by the addition of chopped eggplant, zucchini, onions and carrots to the stuffing.
 In Eastern Crete, you’ll often find stuffed zuke flowers – a rare treat – tucked among the vineleaves.

 One of my very favorite vegetables is artichokes.
 To find them fresh, you’ll have to be there in spring, before June.
 Besides being exceptionally flavorful, they are also among the spiniest I’ve seen.
 If you happen upon them in an open-air market, beware the women carrying them in their carts or bags.
 Cretan artichokes resemble medieval maces.
-Round and studden with huge thorns, they would make an excellent torture instrument, and you want to avoid a
+Round and studden with huge thorns, they would make an excellent torture instrument, and you want

 painful scratch.
 But, spines on the outside mean no choke inside.
 Look for fried artichokes, the famous anginares a la polita – in the style of Constantinople with baby carrots, stewing onions, new potatoes, dill and an egg-lemon sauce – artichokes and broad (fava) bean stew and some singularly Cretan combinations, such as kid with artichokes and even baked fish with artichokes – something I’ve encountered nowhere else.

 Cretan cooks are nothing if not imaginative.
 A popular approach to preparing a meal is VOV, Vale Oti Vreis or, loosely translated, throw in whatever you have on hand.
 This makes for unlikely but stable marriages, such as that between grouper with okra.
 This is a specialty of the area around Rethymno, the third largest of Crete’s coastal cities, between Chania and Heraklio.
-Okra (bamyes) more typically winds up in chicken casseroles, when
+Okra (bamyes) more typically winds up in chicken casseroles,

 not served on its own with a tomato sauce.
 And don’t turn up your nose because you find okra slimy and furry at the same time.
 Greek cooks have tricks to rid them of that dubious characteristic.
 Keep an eye out, too, for salt cod (bakaliaro) stewed with spinach and leeks or cuttlefish combined with string beans, sweet greens and green olives.